Mary-822/Fashion-and-Style/README.md

----
 ## 🪄 Project Overview
 # Fashion-and-Style.

 -Discover the latest trends and Timeless classics.

-This project demonstrates a high-end, responsive frontend built with **React** and **Tailwind CSS**, focused on visual storytelling, performance, and accessibility.
+-This project demonstrates a high-end, responsive frontend built with **React** and **Tailwind CSS**, focused on visual storytelling, performance, and accessibility.
 It serves as both a portfolio project and a brand prototype for digital fashion experiences.

 ---